ikukonakano/DH110/Assignment01/README.md

 (unfortunately this is a private resource, so the URL is unavailable)

 **Description**
 This Slack workspace is a private workspace hosted by the Food Studies department at UCLA.
-In order to get access to the Slack, you must be a Food Studies students or an affiliate of the program.
+In order to get access to Slack, you must be a Food Studies student or an affiliate of the program.
 This workspace is meant to serve as a hub for students of the minor to hear of job opportunities, events, volunteering events, and other external activities.
-It includes channels to discuss announcments, research opportunities, social events, food news, recipes, and others (channels start with # and are in the column on the left of the above screenshot).
+It includes channels to discuss announcements, research opportunities, social events, food news, recipes, and others (channels start with # and are in the column on the left of the above screenshot).

 **Overall Heuristic Evaluation**
 Slack is a well-rounded app.
-The only drawback as a users is that since you likely have more than one workspace, it is not necessarily the case that the application will open up to the one for the Food Studies minor.
-This means, users are not prompted to look at that workspace unlesss by their own volition or because of the small dot next to the workspace icon to show there are unread messages.
+The only drawback as a user is that since you likely have more than one workspace, it is not necessarily the case that the application will open up to the one for the Food Studies minor.
+This means, users are not prompted to look at that workspace unless by their own volition or because of the small dot next to the workspace icon to show there are unread messages.

 **Heuristic Evaluation**
-1. visibility of System Status
+1. visibility of system status

 |Evaluation|Severity Rating|Solution|
 |----------|---------------|--------|